jobinthompu/NiFi-Spark-Feeding-Data-to-Spark-Streaming/README.md

 ## Short Description

-Sample Application for Log Ingestion with NiFi and Storm into Phoenix using NiFi Site-to-Site on HW Sandbox.
+Sample Application for Log Ingestion with NiFi and Spark into Phoenix using NiFi Site-to-Site on HW Sandbox.

 ## Introduction

 Using NiFi, data can be exposed in such a way that a receiver can pull from it by adding an Output Port to the root process group.
-For Storm, we will use this same mechanism - we will use the Site-to-Site protocol to pull data from NiFi's Output Ports.
-In this tutorial we learn to capture NiFi app log from the Sandbox and parse it using Java regex and ingest it to Phoenix via Storm or Directly using NiFi PutSql Processor.
+For Spark, we will use this same mechanism - we will use the Site-to-Site protocol to pull data from NiFi's Output Ports.
+In this tutorial we learn to capture NiFi app log from the Sandbox and parse it using Java regex and ingest it to Phoenix via Spark or Directly using NiFi PutSql Processor.

 ## Prerequisites